Elisa Albert: Other writing

 Albert has contributed essays to several anthologies, including The Modern Jewish Girl's Guide to Guilt, Sugar In My Bowl, Click: When We Knew We Were Feminists, How To Spell Chanukkah, Body Outlaws, and Goodbye to All That: Writers on Loving and Leaving New York.

 Her fiction and non-fiction have appeared in Tin House, Post Road, Gulf Coast, Commentary, Salon, Tablet, Los Angeles Review of Books, The Believer, The Rumpus, Time, and on NPR.

-Albert (along with Jennifer Block) wrote a spirited feminist defense of Goop, the wellness and lifestyle company founded by Gwyneth Paltrow, in which she wrote that criticizing Goop is "a classic patriarchal devaluation".
-She added, "It's condescending to suggest that if we are interested in having agency over our bodies, if we are open to experiencing heightened states of awareness and emotion, if we are amazed by and eager to learn more about the possibilities of touch and intention and energy, and if we'd like to do everything within our power to stay out of doctors' offices, we are somehow privileged morons who deserve an intellectual (read: patriarchal) beat-down."
-This piece has been criticized for "cit[ing] cherry picked scientific evidence when it suits them, then denigrat[ing] science as a male conspiracy (or whatever) when science is inconvenient to their position." and for avoiding mentioning "the episode on psychics in their entire op-ed.
-Addressing that Goop uncritically accepts and repeats claims that energy healing can enhance psychic abilities in its show would undermine their attempt to claim that Goop is not peddling potentially harmful pseudoscience."
+Albert (along with Jennifer Block) wrote a spirited feminist defense of Goop, the wellness and lifestyle company founded by Gwyneth Paltrow, in which she wrote that criticizing Goop is a "a classic patriarchal devaluation."
+Sheadded, "It’s condescending to suggest that if we are interested in having agency over our bodies, if we are open to experiencing heightened states of awareness and emotion, if we are amazed by and eager to learn more about the possibilities of touch and intention and energy, and if we’d like to do everything within our power to stay out of doctors’ offices, we are somehow privileged morons who deserve an intellectual (read: patriarchal) beat-down."